 Azure AD authentication is supported only for OpenVPN® protocol connections.

-Create an Azure AD tenant using the steps in the Create a new tenant article:
+Verify that you have an Azure AD tenant.
+If you don't have an Azure AD tenant, you can create one using the steps in the Create a new tenant article:

 - Organizational name

 Your Azure AD tenant needs the following accounts: a Global Admin account and a master user account.
 The master user account is used as your master embedding account (service account).
 When you create an Azure AD tenant user account, you adjust the Directory role for the type of user that you want to create.

 Use the steps in this article to create at least two users for your Azure AD tenant.
 Be sure to change the Directory Role to create the account types:

 - Global Admin

 3. Enable Azure AD authentication on the VPN gateway